How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Now it’s time to walk around one of the most beautiful districts of Kanazawa!

 The Higashi Chaya District is the largest teahouse and Geisha district in Kanazawa.
-Dating back to the Edo period, this district keeps it’s original look with traditional architecture, original Chayas (teahouses) that are hundreds of years old, and so forth.
+Dating back to the Edo period, this district keeps its original look with traditional architecture, original Chayas (teahouses) that are hundreds of years old, and so forth.

-Within this district you will find everything from Chayas to restaurants, artisan shops, museums, and more.
+Within this district, you will find everything from Chayas to restaurants, artisan shops, museums, and more.
 You can also attend Geiko, “Geisha”, shows and take some workshops.

 Kaikaro, on the other hand, is a beautiful teahouse with over 200 years of history.
 Here you can attend a traditional geiko performance, enjoy their delicious cafe, and even practice Japanese calligraphy.
 Here are all the experiences they offer.